Sunshine Coast Wootha Prize

 With ongoing commitment from sponsors, the Sunshine Coast Wootha Prize is a truly prestigious national woodworking competition, attracting contemporary designers and innovative craftspeople in the promotion of the sustainable use of our beautiful native timbers.

-Winning and finalist pieces will be exhibited in the stunning Glass House at Montvale, in the Hinterland town of Montville, over the weekend of May 1st – May 4th 2026.
+Winning and finalist pieces are exhibited in the stunning Glass House at Montvale, in the Hinterland town of Montville.

-Read more below about the 2026 prize and exhibition.
+Read more below about the 2026 prize and exhibition below.

 2024 Overall Winner – ‘Monochrome Cabinet’ by Rick Hayward, image by Daniel Mulheran